LDG-eng/Verilog-Digital-Clock-with-Stopwatch-Alarm/index.md

 | IO       | 18% |
 | BUFG     | 1% |

-Low LUT and FF utilization indicates limited logic resource usage.
+Low LUT and FF utilization indicates modest combinational and sequential logic complexity relative to the target FPGA capacity.

 ---